Maldon: Early and medieval history

+Maldon’s municipal administration of the River Blackwater estuary is defined by a series of historical civic charters and regulatory adaptations.
+While some early 20th-century municipal publications reference a traditional timeline originating from a charter of 7 October 1155, modern archival consensus identifies the earliest surviving royal grant as the Pembroke Charter, issued by King Henry II on 7 October 1171.

+The 1171 text defines the borough's landward boundaries and establishes its custom duties and ship-service obligations, but contains no explicit provisions regarding exclusive fishery rights or riverbed ownership.
+Following the restrictions established under the Magna Carta in 1215 regarding the creation of private tidal fisheries, subsequent royal grants modified the borough's role; the 1555 Charter of Philip and Mary formally established the office of Water Bailiff to oversee local maritime policing, conservation enforcement, and Admiralty court jurisdictions rather than transferring proprietary freehold title of the watercourse.
+Following the suspension of the corporation's active functions between 1768 and 1810, the New Charter of 1810 re-established the borough’s civic framework, confirming its traditional regulatory and policing powers over specified sectors of the river highway.

 Renaissance and modern eras

 There were strong urban traditions, with two members elected to the Commons and three guilds which hosted lavish religious plays until they were suppressed by Puritans in 1576.
 Then, until 1630, professional actors were invited to perform plays, which were also stopped by Puritans.
 From 1570 to about 1800 a rival tradition of inviting prominent clergy to visit the town also existed.
 In 1629 a series of grain riots took place, led by the wife of a local butcher.